Greenwich Village: Points of interest

 The historic Washington Square Park is the center and heart of the neighborhood.
 Additionally, the Village has several other, smaller parks: Christopher, Father Fagan, Little Red Square, Minetta Triangle, Petrosino Square, and Time Landscape.
 There are also city playgrounds, including DeSalvio Playground, Minetta, Thompson Street, Bleecker Street, Downing Street, Mercer Street, Cpl.
 John A. Seravelli, and William Passannante Ballfield.
 One of the most famous courts, is "The Cage", officially known as the West Fourth Street Courts.
 Sitting atop the West Fourth Street–Washington Square station at Sixth Avenue, the courts are used by basketball and American handball players from across the city.
 The Cage has become one of the most important tournament sites for the citywide "Streetball" amateur basketball tournament.
 Since 1975, New York University's art collection has been housed at the Grey Art Gallery bordering Washington Square Park, at 100 Washington Square East.
 The Grey Art Gallery is notable for its museum-quality exhibitions of contemporary art.

 The Village has a bustling performing arts scene.
 It is home to many Off Broadway and Off-Off-Broadway theaters; for instance, Blue Man Group has taken up residence in the Astor Place Theater.
 The Village Gate (until 1992), the Village Vanguard and the Blue Note are still presenting some of the biggest names in jazz on a regular basis.
 Other music clubs include The Bitter End, and Lion's Den.
 The Village has its own orchestra aptly named the Greenwich Village Orchestra.
 Comedy clubs dot the Village as well, including Comedy Cellar, where many American stand-up comedians got their start.
+Psychedelic Solution, a psychedelic art gallery and storefront, operated in Greenwich Village from 1986 to 2004.

 Several publications have offices in the Village, most notably the monthly magazines American Heritage and Fortune and formerly also the citywide newsweekly the Village Voice.
 The National Audubon Society, having relocated its national headquarters from a mansion in Carnegie Hill to a restored and very green, former industrial building in NoHo, relocated to smaller but even greener LEED certified building at 225 Varick Street, on Houston Street near the Film Forum.
 The Salvation Army's former American headquarters at 120–130 West 14th Street is in the northern portion of Greenwich Village.